nico4mcs/doc/doc/ElectricUnits.md

 ![](./media/Stair03.svg)

-If we take two cubes, we have a potential energy of 6J or 3J per kg.
-And that is the idea of voltage, Joule per Unit:
+If we take two cubes, we have a potential of 0.6J or 0.3J per kg.
+We can use this in electricity as voltage, Joule per Coulomb:

 ![](./media/Stair04.svg)

+Another example would be a dam.
+The potential energy is the difference of all the water, the potential is the potential energy of 1l.

 Using that in electricity, we can substitute kg with C. That gives us the following formula: $U=\frac{U_E}{Q}$ or with Units: $\text{V}=\frac{\text{J}}{\text{C}}$

 ### Resistance - R

 **Unit: Ω** - Ohm

 **Formulas:**